 Energy Converter

-Free Energy Converter — Convert Joules, Calories, kWh, & More Instantly
+Free Energy Converter — Convert Joules, Calories, Kilowatt-Hours & BTU Instantly

 Convert energy between any units instantly with OmniConverter's free online energy converter.
-Supports joules, kilojoules, watt-hours, kilowatt-hours, calories, and kilocalories (food Calories).
-Whether you're calculating nutrition labels, energy bills, physics problems, or fuel consumption, our converter delivers precise, instant energy conversions.
+1 kilowatt-hour equals 3.6 million joules, 1 calorie equals 4.184 joules, and 1 kilocalorie equals 1,000 calories.
+Supports joules, kilojoules, watt-hours, kilowatt-hours, calories, and kilocalories.
+Whether you're calculating nutrition labels, energy bills, or physics problems, our converter delivers precise results.

 How It Works